How 'African Giant' Burna Boy became a roaring success

 Here are some of Africa's biggest music stars

-South African singer-songwriter and poet Busiswa Gqulu gained prominence after f
+South African singer-songwriter and poet Busiswa Gqulu gained prominence after featuring on popular South Africa's DJ Zinhle's song, 'My Name Is.'